-Parts of the Array Management Window

-The Array Management Window (AMW) has these areas that provide options for managing your storage array.
+Parts of the Array Management Window The Array Management Window (AMW) has these areas that provide options for managing your storage array.

 Part Description

 Title bar "Array Management" in the title bar text indicates that this is the AMW.

 Menu bar The menu bar contains various options to configure and manage the capacity of the drives in a storage array.
-For more information about menu bar options, refer to the Learn About the Array Management Window online help topic.
+For more information about menu bar options, refer to the "Learn About the Array Management Window" online help topic.

 Toolbar The toolbar contains icons that are shortcuts to common commands.
-Use these icons to:
+Use these icons to complete the following tasks:

-■ Create a new volume
+Create a new volume.

-■ View an Event Log
+• View an Event Log.

-Run the Performance Monitor
+Run the Performance Monitor.

-■ View which operations are in progress
+• View which operations are in progress.

-■ Initiate the Recovery Guru to help recover from a failure condition
+• Initiate the Recovery Guru to help recover from a failure condition.

-■ Manage the drive tray alarms
+Manage the drive tray alarms.

-■ Launch the copy manager
+• Launch the copy manager.

-Part Description Tabs The AMW contains five tabs: ■ Summary - Provides links and displays information that helps you manage and monitor your storage array.
-The Summary tab also houses the Information Center which contains links to the available online help and online tutorials. ■ Storage & Copy Service - Shows the organization of the storage array by total unconfigured capacity, disk pools, volume groups, consistency groups (premium feature), and asynchronous mirroring groups.
-Additional features available from this tab include a search field that lets you locate objects by Name in the Tree view, and an Object Type search field that lets you display storage array objects and related information by type in the Table view. ■ Host Mappings - Shows the topology of the logical nodes related to the storage partitions in the storage array and the defined mappings associated with a selected logical node. ■ Hardware - Provides information about the controllers and drives in a storage array. ■ Setup - Provides the links to tasks that you can perform when setting up a storage array, such as configuring the storage array, setting the storage array password, provisioning drives, and configuring the Ethernet management port in the storage array.
+Part Description Tabs The AMW contains six tabs: Summary - Provides links and shows information that helps you manage and monitor your storage array.
+The Summary tab also houses the Information Center which contains links to the available online help and online tutorials.
+Storage & Copy Service - Shows the organization of the storage array by total unconfigured capacity, disk pools, volume groups, consistency groups (premium feature), and mirroring groups.
+Additional features available from this tab include a search field that lets you locate objects by Name in the Tree view, and an Object Type search field that lets you display storage array objects and related information by type in the Table view.
+Host Mappings - Shows the topology of the logical nodes related to the storage partitions in the storage array and the defined mappings associated with a selected logical node.
+Hardware - Provides information about the controllers and drives in a storage array.
+Performance - The Array Management Window contains a new Performance tab.
+The Performance tab shows a dashboard where you can monitor six different performance graphs at once.
+New performance metrics that you can monitor are I/O latency for drives and volumes and throughput for the entire storage array and volumes.
+The Performance tab also contains links that give you a convenient way to start textual performance monitoring or background performance monitoring.
+Setup - Provides the links to tasks that you can perform when setting up a storage array, such as configuring the storage array, setting the storage array password, provisioning drives, and configuring the Ethernet management port in the storage array.
 Status bar The Status bar shows which premium features are available and enabled/disabled for your storage array.
 If a feature icon is gray, the feature is available but disabled.
 If a feature icon has color the feature is available and enabled.
 The tool tip also indicates if the premium feature is a Try and Buy feature.